Woodley Mansion: Grover Cleveland

-Grover Cleveland was the only President to serve two non-consecutive terms.
-When he lost the election of 1888, he sold his dream house on the corner of Newark and 36th streets.
-Therefore, when he won back the Presidency in 1892, he needed a new summer house within striking distance of the White House.
-His choice was Woodley, which had just been extensively modernized with electricity and state-of-the-art heating and plumbing systems.
+Grover Cleveland purchased Woodley in 1886 for $21,500.
+At the time, it was described as "a two and one-half story stone mansion, elegantly situated on high ground, commanding a fine view of the surrounding country and to which is attached twenty nine acres of ground."
+His intention was to occupy the house during the summer months and at other periods of the year when he wanted to be safe from intrusion.
+He planned to add an additional story and a tower to the house so he could see the Potomac River as far as Mount Vernon.

 William Phillips

 William Phillips was a career diplomat and a lifelong friend of Franklin Roosevelt.
 When he and his wife Caroline rented Woodley (1915–1919), he was Assistant Secretary of State and also the host of numerous dinners attended by the Roosevelts.
 Phillips went on to a career as ambassador to Belgium, Canada and Italy, where for six years, he tried to keep Mussolini's ambitions in check.
 He continued to serve in many vital overseas assignments under his old friend Franklin Roosevelt until his official retirement in 1944.